 Look for SFR's story on how the existing health care system affects locals and small businesses.
-(Here's more coverage from the Santa Fe New Mexican
+(Here's more coverage from the Santa Fe New Mexican, the Journal North, KOB, KSFR and bloggers NMFBIHOP and Sheriff Greg Solano.)

 As promised, here are some pictures and audio clips from last night's event.